lauracutting/typetune/_posts/2020-11-23-reid-miles.md

 Following Miles' classic duo tone colour scheme, the cover of Kenny Dorham's Una Mas,  .............................

+The title of the album appears to be held in the artist's hand

 add a level of charm.
 It demonstrates that the cover is relaxed enough that it doesn't need to scream to be smart.